mia-platform/documentation/README.md

 To see search analytics you can login to Algolia with account data stored to *Mia shared* vault of your *1Password* account.

-The documentation si linked to Algolia account by the Algolia property define in [docusaurus.config.js](docusaurus.config.js) file.
+The documentation is linked to Algolia account by the Algolia property define in [docusaurus.config.js](docusaurus.config.js) file.
 Here are specified the Api Key, the App id and the index to address.

 ### How to contribute